The Korbicom Story

 < WHERE WE CAME FROM >

 The company, then known as Compustat, started out in 1976 as a software bureau delivering an accounts receivable service to a group of pharmacies and other similar businesses.
 In order to provide this service, we wrote our first commercial software system in a popular computer language known as FORTRAN (Formula Translation); it was a general-purpose, compiled programming language, very well suited to numerical and scientific computing.
-With the good grace of the largest engineering consultants in South Africa, van Niekerk, Kleyn and Edwards, we had access to a state of the art mini-computer, General Automation 18/30 (forerunner of the IBM 1130, a true classic).
+With the good grace of the largest engineering consultants in South Africa, van Niekerk, Kleyn and Edwards, we had access to a state of the art mini-computer, General Automation 18/30 (successor of the IBM 1130, a true classic).

 From that modest start, we developed a strong relationship with Hewlett Packard to become their largest reseller on the continent.
 We embraced HP’s foray into desktop computing and affordable desktop laser printers and plotters.
 Our technology moved to HP BASIC, Assembler and Forth as we explored the emerging wealth of programming tools that provided a foundation for our long-term business strategy.
 The business was founded on the principle of delivering services and solutions to users across the globe that would make their day-to-day working experience more efficient and consequently more enjoyable.

 Throughout its formative years, the company was built on a strong understanding of a number of application solutions that we developed across many different areas, including: business and accounting; document production and generation; property law and ownership rights; property-related financial services; professional legal services; the Internet; mobile and cloud computing; legal-tech and insure-tech services; and secure document (digital artefacts) delivery services.